-Now I would like to speak on Japan's foreign policy.
 Japan's current foreign policy is centered on the basic policy of "Proactive Contributor to Peace", based on the principle of international cooperation.
-Japan has consistently followed the path of a peace-loving nation since the end of World War II and has built up trust within the international community.
 Japan as a "Proactive Contributor to Peace" will contribute even more proactively in securing peace, stability and prosperity of the international community, while achieving its own security and the peace and stability of the Asia-Pacific region.

 Since the inauguration of the current administration led by Prime Minister Abe, Japan has pursued a strategic foreign policy that "Takes a Panoramic Perspective of the World Map," upholding universal values such as freedom, democracy, respect of fundamental human rights, and the rule of law.
-Since taking office in December 2012, Prime Minister Abe has been actively engaged in this strategic foreign policy, and he already visited about 50 countries, which is the most for any Japanese prime minister.
+Since taking office in December 2012, Prime Minister Abe has been actively engaged in this strategic foreign policy, and he already visited over 70 countries, which is the most for any Japanese prime minister.